 The Movement Of The Planets

-(1.1) During the course, we acted out the movements of the planets from a heliocentric, and geocentric perspective.
+(1.1) During the course, we acted out the movements of the planets from heliocentric, and geocentric perspectives.
 We represented each planet with its associated colour and eurythmy movement.
 The video is below.

-Moon Rhythms And There Effects On Plant Development
+Moon Rhythms And Their Effects On Plant Development

 The Sidereal Rhythm

 (2.1) Sider is Latin for star.
 When the rhythm is complete the moon will be at the same fixed star once again.
 The moon ascends and descends through the zodiac with the same rhythm as the sun, taking 29.5 days to complete the cycle, while the sun takes a year.

 |Tasks ideally performed during the afternoon

 |Planting and Transplanting

 |Harvesting of flowers, leaves, and fruits crops

 |Cultivating the soil to release moisture